About Our Work and Partners

 - United States Citizenship and Immigration Services (USCIS) Visa Designations

 An overview of immigration and commonly used terms based on designations from the government agency that oversees lawful immigration to the United States.
 Updated 10/14

-Presentations and proceedings from providers, advocates and community members sharing information about health issues of immigrant/refugee populations in Minnesota.
+A network of providers, professionals, advocates, and community members sharing information about health issues of immigrant and refugee populations in Minnesota.

 - Global Brown Bag Events

-Refugee Health Program's Global Brown Bag events take place the last Wednesday of the month at MDH's Freeman Building location, 625 North Robert Street, St. Paul, Minnesota.
+Refugee Health Program's Global Brown Bag events usually take place the second Tuesday of the month at MDH's Freeman Building location, 625 North Robert Street, St. Paul, Minnesota.